sirkamar/AROLib/README.md

 ## Reference Type Redefinition
-The ARO Library has adopted a simplified convention for handling reference types by using the C++ **typedef** or **using** syntax.
+The ARO Library has adopted a simplified convention for handling reference types by using the C++ **typedef** or **using** directive.
 For Example, given a class `CustomClass` the following convention is used:

 ```cpp
 1.  #include “MyInterface.h”